LearnersGuild/learning-os/game/rule-book.md

 Players start off the game with a minimal stat sheet.
 They are tracking a handful of skill, value, and quality stats.
 As players advance through they game, they encounter challenges that expose them to new skills, values, and quality rubrics.
 Once they do, that Stat is added to their Stat Sheet for tracking.

-### Player Level & Player Values

-The highest and most important stat is the player level.
-This is the sum total of all that players'

 ### Stat Groups

 Stats of the same type can be grouped together in a stat group.
 For example, there might be a "Front End Skills" Stat Group composed of 3 Skill stats: CSS, HTML & jQuery.